 No one wants gophers moving onto their property.
 That’s because these rodents create intricate tunnel systems as they burrow underneath your beautiful lawn.
 Not to mention the large holes and mounds of dirt they create when digging up your lawn to make the entrances to those tunnels.

 Because gophers can be very hard to get rid of and can easily dig under fences, making your yard as undesirable as possible is the key.
 This can be accomplished by using ultrasonic repellents or castor oil sprays.
+I was skeptical, but I tried these repellent spikes for our moles…they worked!

 If you don’t know just how sneaky, athletic, and determined these pests are, just ask someone with a bird feeder.
 Squirrels are expert thieves when it comes to bird food which is one of their favorite things to eat.